 Where does the boat go?

 North into the B.C Mid -coast, South into Washington, inside and outside Vancouver Island, and to the British Columbia mainland coast as far as Klemtu.
 See the Vessel Schedule for details.

 Does Coastal Missions go mostly to villages?

 Visits are made to anyone who is living in remote areas of the coast, regardless of race or religion.
-While the Coastal Messenger does stop at villages, there are also many visits to light stations, logging operations, work sites, fishing camps, homes, vessels, and any where else we are needed.
+While Coastal Messenger does stop at first nations villages, there are also many visits to light stations, logging operations, work sites, fishing camps, homes, vessels, and any where else we are needed.

 How many crew are there on the boat?

 The vessel is designed to comfortably accommodate four crew members.
 A crew is usually three to five people.

 What do you do when you're not on the boat?

 The Mission does all the things necessary to stay in operation like any organization.
 Because workers spend much time away on the mission vessel and on other outreach endeavors, there are often few hands to attend to the needs of the base, shop, and office.
 Hands are applied to gardening, canning, freezing, and food preparations, building maintenance and renovation projects.
 Workers largely maintain vehicles and other mission equipment.
 Hundreds of cards and letters are written throughout the year.